Brightator/ECE-331---Speech-to-text-project/README.md

 # ECE-331---Speech-to-text-project
-This a speech to text project
+This is a speech to text project